Ninja Forms +

 Bonus!
 Purchase details can also be sent to you, your customer, or your team.
 You can obviously send receipts via Stripe, but if you need any additional details communicated post-sale, it’s very easy to set up with a customizable email from the form!

-Start selling now with the best & easiest Stripe plugin for WordPress!
+Start selling now with the best & easiest WP Stripe plugin!

 Frequently Asked Questions